afoix/fully-functional-skynet/README.md

 Experiments in machine learning with Haskell.

 ## Contents
-Includes some work in Haskell about basic neurons and neural networks.
+Includes some work in Haskell about basic neurons and neural networks

 ## Tooling